 By moving your boiler from the warmth of your main living area to the loft, you need to consider the fact that it might be affected by extreme temperatures – both hot and cold.

-So it’s very important to future proof your loft space to prevent damage.
-In cold weather the machine and pipework will have to deal with freezing temperatures.
+So it’s very important to future proof your loft space prevent damage.
+In cold weather, the machine and pipework will have to deal with freezing temperatures.
 This could cause frost damage, so it might be worth looking at the insulation in your loft.

 Meanwhile, in the summer months, the loft space could become the hottest space in your home as heat rises.
 Consider ways in which you can regulate the heat and keep the loft at a cooler temperature.
 In the loft, your boiler is suddenly further away from hot water outlets, such as kitchen and bathroom taps.
 So performance could be an issue and worth considering.
-It’s important you speak to our experts and find out more on 0800 311 8990.
+You must speak to our experts and find out more on 0800 311 8990.

 Having your boiler in the loft does make it less convenient when you need to check the pressure.
 There are now pressure gauges available that can be installed somewhere else in your home.
 You may also have to consider a move to a wired or wireless room thermostat to control the settings.

-When moving the location of a boiler it is imperative that you use a Gas Safe registered heating engineer.
-There is obviously a cost associated to this; the more time it takes to move the boiler the more it will cost you.
-As a result it differs depending on your existing system and requirements.
-With that in mind, it is wise to shop around a get a few quotes from a number of different reputable heating specialists.
+When moving the location of a boiler you must use a Gas Safe registered heating engineer.
+There is a cost associated with this; the more time it takes to move the boiler the more it will cost you.
+As a result, it differs depending on your existing system and requirements.
+With that in mind, it is wise to shop around a get a few quotes from several different reputable heating specialists.

 If you are used to controlling your boilers heating performance using the dials or a plugin room stat on the boiler itself, then you will also need to consider moving to a wired or wireless room thermostat, that will allow you to control your boiler settings when you are in another room.